2025 Race Entrants

 Union Jack

-We have decided to raise money for two charities that we both feel strongly about: LOROS, a local Leicestershire charity providing hospice care to patients and families relieving the distress of patients with advanced incurable diseases, mainly cancer.
+LOROS is a local Leicestershire charity providing hospice care to patients and families relieving the distress of patients with advanced incurable diseases, mainly cancer.
 LOROS palliative care helped Ian’s family when their mum passed away in 2004.
 Every year LOROS care for over 2,500 people across the county delivering free, high-quality, compassionate care and support that is special and unique for each individual.

 Team: Forrest Gumption (USA)